-In addition, McMaster has conducted initial work, which has been published, demonstrating that using the Licensed Technology to coat plastics similar to those used in medical catheters significantly reduces adhesion of bacteria and blood on the nano-coated surface, which could potentially translate to reduced bacterial infections or blood clot formation.
-The Company signed the Catheter Coating CRA with McMaster to conduct further R&D of a catheter nano-coating formulation, which work commenced in December 2023.
-As at the date of this MD&A, limited early-stage work has been conducted on this project.
+McMaster has also published initial work demonstrating that using the Licensed Technology to coat plastics similar to those used in medical catheters significantly reduces adhesion of bacteria and blood on the nano-coated surface, which could potentially translate to reduced bacterial infections or blood clot formation.
+The Company signed the Catheter Coating CRA with McMaster to conduct further R&D of a catheter nano-coating formulation, which work commenced in December 2023 with this work focussing on a coating for Foley catheters initially.
+As at the date of this MD&A, coated catheter lab prototypes are in development at McMaster under the direction of the Company.
 (See "R&D Project Update - Description of Catheter Nano-Coating Formulation Under Development").
-McMaster is currently in the lab prototype development stage under the direction of the Company.
-After successful development of a lab prototype, the Company intends to conduct a proof-of-concept study to assess the ability of the nano-coated catheter prototype to reduce blood clot formation compared to control catheters.
-Separately, a study will be conducted to assess the degree to which the nano-coating catheter prototype versus a control catheter can reduce infections rates.
+After successful development of lab prototypes, the Company intends to conduct proof-of-concept studies to assess the ability of the lab prototypes to reduce biofilm and blood clot formation compared to control Foley catheters.